 Vargas is no idealist.
 He’s from a family that’s been wielding tremendous power since memory.
 The former VP is pedigree who can count on a network of people who owe him a lot of favors.

-The former Vice-President surprised last week when Vargas’ party, the conservative Radical Change (CR), vowed to join the opposition and dismiss Duque’s controversial objections to the country’s war crimes tribunal.
+The former Vice-President surprised last week when Vargas’ party, the conservative Radical Change (CR), vowed to join the opposition in a “pro-peace” coalition and dismiss Duque’s controversial objections to the country’s war crimes tribunal.

 Ahead of Duque’s election last year, Vargas’ party was one of the leading forces in failed attempts to limit the powers of the Special Jurisdiction for Peace (JEP).